Skip to content

 The dock closed in 1981 as modern cargo container ships grew too big for it and the other royal docks to handle.

-The site provided a different type of infrastructure for the capital when the airport opened.
+The site provided a different type of infrastructure for the capital when the airport was opened in 1987 by Queen Elizabeth II.

 "London City Airport is an engine for growth in the city… [it provides] a vital link to our regional airports and the rest of the country.”